fashion glossary

 fragrance

-The perfume is made from aromatic compounds, essential oils, and other ingredients to provide a palatable and alluring scent.
-We have a specific category for perfumes.
+The perfume is made from aromatic compounds, essential oils, and other ingredients, providing a palatable and alluring scent.
+We have a specific category for bouquets.

 Garment